welbaz/p3/README.md

 ## Welcome to The P3 System

 The PV Probabilistic Prediction System (The P3 System) is a tool for predicting the short-term power output of a PV system.
-It is developed via MATLAB at the Chair of Energy Systems and Energy Economy, Technical University of Munich.
-The system is represented by two means:
+It available as:

 * A graphical user interface (GUI), which you can simply download and install on your PC.
 For more information, [click here](https://github.com/welbaz/P3/tree/master/MATLAB_GUI).